 • Recovered files can be saved on any (including network) disks visible to the host operating system.

-• A hexadecimal disk and file editor supporting NTFS file non-resident attribute editing.
+• A hexadecimal disk and file viewer/editor supporting NTFS file non-resident attribute editing.
 Data alteration is available on the Technician/T80+ version only.

 • Patterns (or templates) in the hexadecimal editor allowing for parsing the data according to specific data structure.
 Such patterns may be custom-created.

 • File preview.
 Most of the file types can be previewed to estimate recovery chances.